-There are 192 ha of agricultural land within Area MN101 directly affected by the proposed scheme of which 100% has a high functional value.
-Although 192 ha of agricultural land is directly affected by the proposed scheme there will also be indirect impacts on farmers who use the local road network to access outlying land or to access services.
-These indirect impacts will occur due to changes in the local road network and due to changes in traffic volumes.
-These indirect impacts are of Very low magnitude and are not considered to be significant.
-Agricultural lands within Area MN101 account for 55% of the total agricultural area directly affected by the proposed scheme.
+There are 9ha of agricultural land in the study area directly affected by the scheme - 100% of this land has a very functional value for the purposes of impact assessment.
+The land has a very low functional value because the land is poor quality and is zoned as part of Dublin Airport which restricts the agricultural activity to grazing of cattle and hay/silage making.
+Although 9ha of agricultural land is directly affected by the scheme there will also be indirect impacts on farmers who use the local road network to access outlying land or to access services.
+These indirect impacts will occur due to changes in traffic volumes.

+These indirect impacts are of low magnitude and are not considered to be significant.
+Agricultural lands within Area MN103 account for 2.5% of the total agricultural area directly affected by the scheme.